SneHijam/probable-palm-tree/README.md

 This README file has no quickstart; it's only a descriptive file.
 It's describing this repo.

-Sneha Hijam
-Added below website and name:
+Added below website and name (Sneha Hijam):
 - https://snehijam.github.io/SnehaHijam/
 - Sneha Hijam